Future Options

 FuturesContract

 objects represent the data of a single Futures contract in the market.
-They have the following properties:

 To get the Futures contracts in the Slice

-, use the Contracts
+, use the contracts

 property of the FuturesChain